Mageia: Desktop environments

 Mageia can use all major desktop environments.
-As was the case with Mandrake and Mandriva Linux, KDE is the main and the most used environment.
-End-users can choose from KDE and GNOME 64 bit Live DVD editions, 32 bit and 64 bit Xfce live DVD editions, and any environment in the full DVD installation edition.
+As was the case with Mandrake and Mandriva Linux, KDE Plasma is the main and the most used environment.
+End-users can choose from Plasma and GNOME 64-bit live DVD editions, 32-bit and 64-bit Xfce live DVD editions, and any environment in the full DVD installation edition.

 It uses Mageia Control Center.
-LXDE, LXQt, Cinammon, MATE and Enlightenment are also available.
+LXDE, LXQt, Cinnamon, MATE and Enlightenment are also available.

 Application repository

 Mageia offers a very large repository of software, such as productivity applications and a large variety of games.
 It was the first Linux distribution in which MariaDB replaced Oracle's MySQL.

 Development

 Mageia was originally planned to be released on a nine-month release cycle, with each release to be supported for 18 months.

 Actual practice has been to release a new version when the Mageia development community feels the new release is ready from quality and stability viewpoints.

-The latest stable version is Mageia 8, released on 26 February 2021.
+The latest stable version is Mageia 9, released on 27 August 2023.